jnordberg/coffeeify/README.md

 module.exports = (n) -> n ** n
 ```

-Install coffeeify into your app:
+Install coffeeify into your app, and CoffeeScript if you don't have it already:

 ```
-$ npm install coffeeify
+$ npm install --save-dev coffeeify coffeescript
 ```

 When you compile your app, just pass `-t coffeeify` to browserify: